 There are two ways to find these IDs.

-Identify IDs via the Jira GUI (requires administrative account in Jira)
+Identify IDs via the Jira GUI (requires administrator account in Jira)

 Atlassian, the creater of Jira, provides its own procedure for this here: Instructions.